Thibodaux, Louisiana: Post-Reconstruction and Thibodaux massacre

 In the late 19th century, after having taken back control of the state government following the Reconstruction era by use of election fraud and violence by paramilitary forces such as the White League, which suppressed black voting, white Democrats continued to consolidate their power over the state government.
 In the late 1880s they were challenged temporarily by a biracial coalition of Populists and Republicans.
 In this period, because blacks were skilled sugar workers, they briefly retained more rights and political power than did African Americans in the north of the state who worked as tenant farmers or sharecroppers on cotton plantations.

 But from 1880, through the Louisiana Sugar Producers Association, some 200 major planters worked to regain slave conditions and control of workers, adopting uniform pay, withholding 80 percent of the workers' pay until after harvest, and making them accept scrip, redeemable only at plantation stores owned by the planters, rather than cash.
 Cane workers struck intermittently against these conditions.

 The Knights of Labor organized a chapter in 1886 in Shreveport, Louisiana and attracted many cane workers seeking better conditions.
 A sugar cane workers' strike in Lafourche and three neighboring parishes involved 10,000 workers, 1,000 of whom were white, during the critical "rolling period" of the sugar cane harvest.
 Planters were alarmed both by outside labor organizations and the thought of losing their total crops.
 The governor called in the state militia at the planters' request; they protected strikebreakers and evicted black workers.
-The strike was broken in Terrebone Parish.
+The strike was broken in Terrebonne Parish.